 avoiding green mamba snakes in the Congo, diving among the underwater life

 in the reefs of Jamaica and Belize, and numerous other field ventures in

-the USA, Canada, New Zealand, and Croatia.
+the USA, Canada, New Zealand, Croatia, and Turkey.

 However, much of her initial work revolved around maps, as an editor with

 the Oxford University Press, a scientist with the Natural Environment

 Research Council, and an assistant professor in geography departments of